The 20 Best Hereditary Ataxia Doctors in Switzerland

 Bern, BE, CH

-Federica Pilotto practices in Bern, Switzerland.
+Federica Pilotto practices practicing medicine in Bern, Switzerland.
 Ms. Pilotto is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Hereditary Ataxia, and Spinocerebellar Ataxia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Hereditary Ataxia, and Spinocerebellar Ataxia.

 Experienced in Hereditary Ataxia